vinsguru/google-voice-search/README.md

-#Advanced Page Objects Pattern
+# Advanced Page Objects Pattern
 Aim of this project is to show the Page Fragment concepts to create advanced page object pattern using Arquillian Graphene framework & its Fluent Waiting API.

 More details are [here](http://www.testautomationguru.com/arquillian-graphene-page-fragments/).

-#Voice Search
+# Voice Search
 This project also includes simple automation scripts to automate google voice search.
 We need a talking library to google voice search.
+I use freeTTS library.
-Please download and refercence the jar lib files from [here](http://freetts.sourceforge.net/docs/index.php).
-(It requires you to accept terms & conditions - so I have not included thr jars in this project).
+.

-#Talking Java
+# Talking Java
 ```java
 import com.sun.speech.freetts.VoiceManager;